wevbarker/PSALTer-devel/README.md

 # Particle Spectrum for Any Tensor Lagrangian (PSALTer)
 ## Version 1.0.0-developer

+- Pre-release version, pending completion of preprint and docs.
+- Functionality for Weyl gauge theory and metric affine gravity removed due to ongoing collaborations with Tallinn and Tartu.

 ## License

 Copyright © 2022 Will E. V. Barker